 • ibuprofen

-If the above pills and drugs for pain during menstruation are not suitable (give unacceptable side effects), paracetamol can also be used.
-To achieve high-quality pain relief, it must be taken in a dose of 3-4 tablets every 6-8 hours.
-However, the official instructions for the medicine indicate the possible danger of such self-medication.
+If the above pills and drugs for pain during menstruation are not suitable (they give unacceptable side effects), then you can use paracetamol.
+To achieve high-quality pain relief, it should be taken in a dose of 3-4 tablets every 6-8 hours.
+However official instructions to the medicine indicates possible danger such self-medication.

 What helps with severe pain during menstruation?

-In some women, menstruation is extremely painful: the sensations of contraction of the uterus are comparable in strength to labor pains.
-In this case, the spasm also "moves" to the intestines, which causes painful three-day diarrhea.
+For some women, menstruation is extremely painful: the sensations during uterine contractions are comparable in strength to labor contractions.
+In this case, the spasm also “moves” to the intestines, which causes painful three-day diarrhea.

-In such situations, ketans and tamipul are saved (2 tablets every 12 hours).
-The first, however, is sold by prescription.
-Both drugs act very mildly on organ systems and practically do not cause side effects.
+In such situations, ketanov and tamipul (2 tablets every 12 hours) save.
+The first one, however, is sold by prescription.
+Both drugs have a very gentle effect on organ systems and cause virtually no side effects.

-What helps with severe pain during menstruation?
-In extreme cases, analgin and solpadein can be used.
+What else helps with severe pain during menstruation?
+IN extreme cases you can use analgin and solpadeine.

-However, it is quite difficult to predict the strength and extent of the side effects of these drugs on the nervous system.
-Even with the third and subsequent receptions.
+However, it is quite difficult to predict the strength and scale side effects these drugs on nervous system.
+Even with the third and subsequent appointments.

 Folk remedies for menstrual pain

-In addition to herbal decoctions of horsetail, tansy, meadowsweet and oregano, sweet pepper is considered an extremely effective remedy for pain during menstruation.
-Moreover, it is used as a salad base or freshly squeezed juice.
+Except herbal decoctions from horsetail, tansy, meadowsweet and oregano, extremely effective means for pain during menstruation is considered Bell pepper.
+At the same time, it is used as a salad base or freshly squeezed juice.

 Other folk remedies for menstrual pain:

-• asparcam tablets (usually used for other purposes)
+• asparkam tablets (usually used for other purposes)

 • dried and fresh apricots, grapes, bananas